 We’re so excited about TerraPop that we’ve added it to our top 10 list of GIS data sources.

 Now, what is it?

-TerraPop or “Terra Populus” is the only system that incorporates and integrates both census data from over 160 countries around the world, as well as environmental data describing land cover, land use, and climate.
-The census data in TerraPop include individual- and household-level records from more than 80 countries around the world and aggregate data from another 80 countries and spans up to six decades, from the 1960s to the present.
+TerraPop or “Terra Populus” is the only system that incorporates and integrates both census data from over 160 countries around the world.
+Also, it includes environmental data describing land cover, land use, and climate.
+From more than 80 countries around the world, the census data in TerraPop include individual and household-level records.
+And the aggregate data spans up to six decades, from the 1960s to the present.